richardzcode/Journal-AWS-Amplify-Tutorial/step-03/README.md

 The LoginForm actually doesn't do anything at this moment.
 We need to hook it up with Amplify Auth.

-First we turn LoginFrom from const to component. `AuthPiece` is the base class in Amplify Auth components which has some built-in functions to help integrate with Auth.
+First we turn LoginFrom from const to component. `AuthPiece` is the base class which has some built-in functions to help integrate with Auth.
 Let's extend from it.
 ```
 import { Auth, Logger } from 'aws-amplify';
 import { AuthPiece } from 'aws-amplify-react';